 5. Does Refinancing Reset the Length of the Loan

 In most cases, refinancing does replace your current loan with a new loan.

 However, there are products for a variety of mortgage terms and not just your standard 15 year fixed rate mortgage or 30 year fixed-rate mortgage.

 If you have been paying for 7 years why start over at a 30 year fixed-rate mortgage.

 That is why many lenders have created fixed-rate mortgage products for any term length.

 Mortgage points also known as discount points are fees that are paid to the lender for a reduced rate.
 This is often called buying down the rate or a rate buy-down.

 Lender credits can go toward closing costs such as title and escrow but usually will come with a higher interest rate.

 You may need to run some numbers to determine if the amount you’re saving on interest is worth the upfront cost of mortgage points.

-We always recommend to talk with a mortgage professional as several factors come in to play depending on your specific goals.
+We always recommend talking with a mortgage professional as several factors come into play depending on your specific goals.